 Years Ended December 31,

 2013 2014

-(in tho ousands)
+(in tho usands)

 Research and development \$ 96 \$ 527

 General and administrative 59 1,264

 Total stock-based compensation expense \$155 \$1,791

 As of December 31, 2014, the unrecognized stock-based compensation expense related to outstanding employee stock options was \$8.0 million and is expected to be recognized as expense over a weighted average period of approximately 4.9 years.
-The intrinsic value of all outstanding stock options as of December 31, 2014 was approximately \$14.9 million, based on the assumed public offering price of \$14.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, of which approximately \$5.0 million related to vested options and approximately \$9.9 million related to unvested options.
+The intrinsic value of all outstanding stock options as of December 31, 2014 was approximately \$14.9 million, based on the initial public offering price of \$14.00 per share, of which approximately \$5.0 million related to vested options and approximately \$9.9 million related to unvested options.